Investigating Roles of Triple Excitations for High-precision Determination of Clock Properties of Alkaline Earth Metal Singly Charged Ions

 In this work, we intend to perform first-principle calculations of $\alpha_d$ and $\Theta$ of the clock states of Ca$^{+}$, Sr$^{+}$, and Ba$^{+}$ by employing the recently developed singles, doubles and triples approximated RCC (RCCSDT) method.
 In order to validate the calculations, we present energies and magnetic dipole hyperfine structure constants ($A_{hf}$) of the clock states using the RCCSDT method and compare them with the experimental values.
 We also extract the $Q_n$ values of the $^{43}$Ca, $^{87}$Sr and $^{137}$Ba isotopes by combining the precisely measured electric quadrupole hyperfine structure constants ($B_{hf}$) with their corresponding calculations of the above ions.
 We consider as many as 40, 39, 38, 37, 36, 35, and 34 Gaussian-type orbital (GTO) basis functions for constructing Dirac-Hartree-Fock (DHF) orbitals of the $s$, $p$, $d$, $f$, $g$, $h$, and $i$ symmetries, respectively.
-Contributions from the orbitals belonging to orbital angular momentum $l>7$ (quoted as $+$Basis) are extracted using the third-order many-body perturbation (MP) theory (refer to Supplemental Materials for details).
+The GTO parameters are optimized such that energies of core orbitals agree reasonably well with the numerical values from GRASP \cite{grasp}.
+Contributions from the orbitals belonging to orbital angular momentum $l\ge7$ (quoted as $+$Basis) are extracted using the third-order many-body perturbation (MP) theory (refer to Supplemental Materials \cite{suppl} for details).
 To account electron correlation effects, we have considered the Dirac-Coulomb (DC) Hamiltonian ($H_{DC}$) in the RCCSDT method, while contributions from the Breit interactions (given as $+$Breit) and lower-order vacuum polarization (VP) effects (given as $+$VP) are estimated at the singles and doubles approximation in the RCC (RCCSD) method \cite{Ginges2016, Sahoo2016} to improve accuracy of the calculations.
 Below, we present results from the DHF, RCCSD and RCCSDT methods to demonstrate how electron correlation effects arising through the triple excitations play important roles in improving the results.